After the baby is delivered, excessive bleeding from the uterus is a major concern.

 Before a woman goes into labor, doctors take steps to prevent or to prepare for excessive bleeding after delivery.
 For example, they determine whether the woman has any conditions that increase the risk of bleeding (such as too much amniotic fluid or a bleeding disorder).
 These conditions are treated if possible.

 If the woman has an unusual blood type, doctors make sure that her blood type is available.

 Delivery should be slow and as gentle as possible.
 Doctors usually give the woman oxytocin through an intravenous line or inject it into a muscle.
-This drug helps the uterus contract.
-Oxytocin helps reduce blood loss.
+Oxytocin helps the uterus contract and helps reduce blood loss.

 When the placenta is delivered, doctors check it to determine whether it is complete.
 If it is incomplete, fragments that remain in the uterus (which can cause bleeding) are removed by hand.